Ten years ago, a swarm of tornadoes devastated North Carolina

 At least 177 tornadoes touched down in the three-day outbreak, which started in Oklahoma and shifted east.
 Conditions reached a calamitous climax on the third day when 31 twisters touched down in North Carolina alone.

-At one point, the city of Raleigh was placed under a dire “tornado emergency,” newscasts broadcasting live footage of a rain-wrapped wedge tornado barreling towards downtown.
+At one point, the city of Raleigh was placed under a dire “tornado emergency,” newscasts broadcasting live footage of a rain-wrapped wedge tornado barreling toward downtown.

 The National Weather Service Storm Prediction Center had included eastern North Carolina and southeast Virginia under a rare “high risk” of severe weather, warning numerous severe storms could produce “several strong tornadoes and a potential for long track tornadoes.”